BondarenkoDmitrii/qt/README.md

 # qt
-Преобразование QHash в json и записать в файл.
+Convert QHash to json and write to file.